Pendleton Ward: Influences

 Ward has previously stated that his friends, many of whom he works alongside on Adventure Time, are his biggest drawing and animating influences.
 In another interview, he explained that he was influenced by shows like The Ren & Stimpy Show, Beavis and Butt-Head, and The Simpsons.
 He would later go on to be a couch gag singer in the latter show's episode "Monty Burns' Fleeing Circus" in Season 28.

+The French fantasy comic books Dungeon, created by Joann Sfar and Lewis Trondheim, also inspired Pendleton Ward for the creation of Adventure Time, as he mentioned in Dungeon comics reviews : "Dungeon comics - that's a big inspiration for me and the crew who write on the show.
+Dungeon's a great comic, and I look to it for the sort of casual conversation they have with the big fantasy world that they all live in." —Adventure Time's Pendleton Ward.